-The Group's investing activities undertaken in pursuit of its investment objective, as set out above, involve certain inherent risks.
+The Group's investing activities undertaken in pursuit of its investment objective, as set out on page 4, involve certain inherent risks.
 The main financial risks arising from the Group's financial instruments are market risk, credit risk and liquidity risk.
 The Board reviews and agrees policies for managing each of these risks as summarised below.